Siya786/siya786.github.io/README.md

 - **Society of Automotive Engineers (SAE)** these are the college level societies
   - **(ISHRAE), (ASME), (CSI), (PFA), Causmic Club, English Club, E-cell and IIC, ITIAN Club**
-  - The lecturer concluded by emphasizing the 3 P's of Success: **Passion, Persistence, and Patience.**
+  - The lecturer concluded by emphasizing the 3 P's of Success: **Passion, Persistence, and Patience**
 ---

 | Date | Resource person | topic |